Punktum-dk/epp-service-specification/README.md

 <a id="create-host"></a>
 ### create host

 This part of the EPP protocol is described in [RFC 5732][RFC5732].
 This command adheres to the standard.
-The command can be extended to specify another nameserver administrator than the authenticated user.
+The command can be extended to specify another name server administrator than the authenticated user.

 :point_right: Please note that IP addresses are required for domain names ending in '.dk', please refer to the [glue record policy](https://github.com/DK-Hostmaster/dkhm-name-service-specification#glue-records).

-:warning: By default the authenticated user is attempted used as designated nameserver administrator, It is however not possible to assign a registrar account as nameserver administrator, so a regular WHOIS handle pointing to a contact object has to be specified using the extension `dkhm:requestedNsAdmin`, alternatively you can authenticate using a WHOIS handle and the use of the extension can be avoided.
+:warning: By default the authenticated user is attempted used as designated name server administrator, It is however not possible to assign a registrar account as name server administrator, so a regular WHOIS handle pointing to a contact object has to be specified using the extension `dkhm:requestedNsAdmin`, alternatively you can authenticate using a WHOIS handle and the use of the extension can be avoided.

 ![Diagram of EPP create host][epp_create_host]

 The command can be used in two scenarios:

-1. The command is used as described in the RFC and the authenticated user is appointed as administrator for the nameserver created
+1. The command is used as described in the RFC and the authenticated user is appointed as administrator for the name server created
-2. The command is extended with a contact object pointing to an existing user, which is requested to take the role as nameserver administrator for the host object requested created
+2. The command is extended with a contact object pointing to an existing user, which is requested to take the role as name server administrator for the host object requested created

 | Return Code  | Description |
 | ------------ | ------------ |